 Are you concerned about your feminine health?
 Do you worry that you have not been as proactive as you could be when it comes to your health?
-Take a step forward by scheduling a cervical cancer screening, and talk to our team if you should schedule an ovarian cancer screening.
+Take a step forward by scheduling a cervical cancer or ovarian cancer screening, and talk to our team if you should schedule an ovarian cancer screening.
 Schedule your consultation with Scottsdale Center for Women’s Health and talk to our team in Scottsdale, AZ, today!

 What Are Cervical and Ovarian Cancer Screenings?

 Cervical and ovarian cancer screenings are procedures to detect common forms of cancer in women.
 A cervical cancer screening, also known as a pap smear or pap test, is one of the most common procedures women annually seek as they mature.
 Ovarian cancer screenings are typically performed under the recommendation of a medical professional on a patient by patient basis.

 What Could I Expect from a Procedure?